digital-asset/daml/docs/source/getting-started/app-architecture.rst

 It's also important to distinguish between parties, users, and aliases in terms of naming:
  - Parties are unique across the entire Daml network.
 These must be allocated before you can use them to log in, and allocation results in a random-looking (but not actually random) string that identifies the party and is used in your Daml code.
 Parties are a builtin concept.
  - On each participant node you can create users with human-readable user ids.
-Each user can be associated with a party allocated on that participant node, and refers to that party only on that node.
+Each user can be associated with one or more parties (up to 100) allocated on that participant node, and refers to that party only on that node.
 Users are a purely local concept, meaning you can never address a user on another node by user id, and you never work with users in your Daml code; party ids are always used for these purposes.
 Users are also a builtin concept.
  - Lastly we have user aliases.
-These are not a builtin concept, they are defined by an Alias template within the specific model used in this guide.
+These are not a builtin concept, they are defined by an *Alias template* (discussed below) within the specific model used in this guide.
 Aliases serve as a way to address parties on all nodes via a human readable name.

-The social network user discussed in this guide is really a combination of all three of these concepts.
-Alice, Bob, and Charlie are all aliases that correspond to a single user id and party id each.
+The social network users discussed in this guide are really a combination of all three of these concepts.
+Alice, Bob, and Charlie are all aliases that correspond to a single test user and a single party id each.
+As part of the installation process the ``Setup.daml`` file creates the three test users and their aliases, along with a public party to manage further user ids and aliases.

-Let's see what the ``signatory`` and ``observer`` clauses mean in our app more concretely.
+Now let's see what the ``signatory`` and ``observer`` clauses mean in our app in more concrete terms.
 The user with the alias Alice can see another user, alias Bob, in the network only when Bob is following Alice (only if Alice is in the ``following`` list in his user contract).
 For this to be true, Bob must have previously started to follow Alice, as he is the sole signatory on his user contract.
 If not, Bob will be invisible to Alice.